TheSarang/IMDB-Database-Management-System/README.md

 - seasonNumber (integer) – season number the episode belongs to
 - episodeNumber (integer) – episode number of the tconst in the TV series

-**title.principals.tsv.gz – Contains the principal cast/crew for titles**
+**title.principals.tsv.gz – Contains the principal cast/crew for titles.
+Fields include:**
 - tconst (string) - alphanumeric unique identifier of the title
 - ordering (integer) – a number to uniquely identify rows for a given titleId
 - nconst (string) - alphanumeric unique identifier of the name/person